CASFRI/CASFRI/docs/specifications/README.md

 ### PUBLICATION_DATE

-The **PUBLICATION_DATE**  attributeidentifies the date at which the inventory data was published by the producer on the web or internally.
+The **PUBLICATION_DATE**  attribute identifies the date at which the inventory data was published by the producer on the web or internally.

 | Values | Description |
 | :----- | :-------------- |